ashleydavis/rfsd-web-page-eleventy/src/faq.md

 Yes, you will get new chapters as they are released and the entire ebook when it is finished.

+## How many chapters will there be?

+I've committed to 9 chapters.
+But currently it seems there is at least enough for 10 chapters, unless I can figure out how to squeeze it all back into 9 chapters.

+I have various ideas and notes for bonus chapters, but I'm not committing to anything beyond 9 chapters at this point.

 ## How often will new chapters be released?

 New chapters will be released every 1-3 months.
 I'm working on this book in my spare time alongside multiple other projects.

 Sometimes new chapters will come out quickly, othertimes not as quickly.

-## When will tbe book be completed?
+## When will the book be completed?

 The book will be completed in 2023 or 2024.
 It's difficult to say because it depends on the other commitments and obligations I have at any point in time.